Frequently Asked Questions

 General questions

-Yes, you need to create an account and log in to access the full functionality, such as submitting mission requests and getting approvals.
+Yes, you need to create an account and log in to access the main functionality, such as creating missions, generating Annex 1 / 2 PDFs, signing them, and keeping your flight history.

 Getting started